 Gravity of Utena (2002) by Isaac “DMRA” Fischer

 (Warning: nudity and spoilers.)
 Revolutionary Girl Utena, in this case the 1999 film Adolescence of Utena, lends itself to striking AMVs with its lush and surreal visuals.
 Utena drawing a sword from Anthy’s chest or Shiori sprouting butterfly wings when the music kicks up make a powerful combination.
-The overlay of lip-synced mouths is rather gimmicky and distracting, but besides that this AMV gives me chills with how it aligns emotional arcs to the rise and fall of the song.
+The overlay of lip-synced mouths is rather gimmicky and distracting (I’m not even sure which characters those mouths belong to), but besides that this AMV gives me chills with how it aligns emotional arcs to the rise and fall of the song.
 I also appreciate how clips are laced together out of chronological order, rather than coming across as the film in a nutshell.

 (Warning: gore, body horror, nudity, and spoilers.)
 Neon Genesis Evangelion is a pretty perfect choice for Queen’s “Bohemian Rhapsody.”
 The song famously goes through multiple musical styles and subjects, and Evangelion‘s scope of moods and imagery successfully rises to the challenge.
 Not to mention how it suits all the references to mothers and death.
 The AMV impressively incorporates all animated Evangelion content from the time, even moments from the recap film Death like Rei’s redrawn smile or the children playing musical instruments.
 Including so much footage could lead to something incoherent in the wrong hands, but like “Bohemian Rhapsody” it all comes together brilliantly.